danbz/ofxPCL/README.md

 1. Project -> Add files to add `ofxPCL\src\*` to the project.

-1. In Search directories, add
+1. In Project -> Build options -> Search directories, select the project name on the top left, add following paths (**add above the OpenCV paths when applicable**)

 		..\..\..\addons\ofxPCL\libs\pcl\include
 		..\..\..\addons\ofxPCL\libs\pcl\include\eigen3